unraid/api/README.md

 Pushing to this repo will cause an automatic "rolling" release to be built which can be accessed via the page for the associated Github action run.

 ## Using a custom version (e.g. testing a new release)
+1. Install the [production](https://s3.amazonaws.com/dnld.lime-technology.com/unraid-api/dynamix.unraid.net.plg) or [staging](https://s3.amazonaws.com/dnld.lime-technology.com/unraid-api/dynamix.unraid.net.staging.plg) plugin
-1. Download the tgz you want from [the releases page](https://github.com/unraid/api/releases) and copy to `/boot/config/plugins/dynamix.my.servers/unraid-api.tgz`.
+2. Download the tgz you want from [the releases page](https://github.com/unraid/api/releases) and copy to `/boot/config/plugins/dynamix.my.servers/unraid-api.tgz`.
-2. Download the plugin `https://s3.amazonaws.com/dnld.lime-technology.com/unraid-api/dynamix.unraid.net.staging.plg` to a new area on the flash drive.
-I put it in `/boot/config/custom/`.
-3. Edit that plg and remove the MD5/SHA256 entries from `unraid-api.tgz`.
-Now when it installs it will use the `unraid-api.tgz` that exists on the flash instead of downloading the latest one.
-4. Go to Plugins -> Install Plugin -> navigate to /boot/config/custom and select the staging plugin.
+3. Stop the api if it is running: `unraid-api stop`
+4. Install the new api: `/etc/rc.d/rc.unraid _install`
+5. Start the api: `unraid-api start`
+6. Confirm the version: `unraid-api report`

 ## License